J-Douglas/ClusteringWorkshop/README.md

 ## YouTube

 The workshop was recorded and uploaded to YouTube!
-You can watch the video [here].
+You can watch the video [here](https://www.youtube.com/watch?v=127zPeHsFpU&ab_channel=UWaterlooDataScience).